spiral-project/daybed/docs/source/usage.rst

 **PUT /models/{modelname}/acls**

-This is means to replace ACLs for a model.
-It could be useful in case where PATCH doesn't work (remove rights for a removed token.) or to replace all ACLs in one call.
+This endpoint let you replace a set of ACLs for a model.
+It could be useful in case where PATCH doesn't work (remove permissions for a removed token.) or to replace all permissions in one call.

 ::

    echo '{"Everyone": ["read_definition"], "Authenticated": ["ALL"]}' | http PUT http://localhost:8000/models/todo/acls \
+       --json \
+       --verbose \
-       --verbose --auth-type=hawk \
+	   --auth-type=hawk \
-	   --auth='504fd8148d7cdca10baa3c5208b63dc9e13cad1387222550950810a7bdd72d2c:' --json
+	   --auth='504fd8148d7cdca10baa3c5208b63dc9e13cad1387222550950810a7bdd72d2c:'

     PATCH /models/todo/acls HTTP/1.1
     Accept: application/json